 The only problem is, they can’t go and get relief in the same way we can.
 They can’t tell anyone what’s going on either, so it’s up to us to figure it out.

-Acid reflux pain in dogs feels much like heartburn does to us humans.
+The pain of suffering from acid reflux feels much like heartburn does to us humans.
 He may feel the same burning sensation in the chest area that we do.

 Nausea and vomiting may occur in bad cases of the disorder.

 This can also be known as Gastroesophageal Reflux disease, also called GERD.
-You have probably only heard of this in humans, but it is a fact of life for some pets as well.
+You have probably only heard of Gastroesophageal Reflux in humans, but it is a sad reality for some pets as well.

 Many of the same symptoms are associated with GERD, but you are most likely to see regurgitation of undigested foods, liquid or mucous, or a combination of the three.